dat-ecosystem/dat/README.md

 ```
 $ cd mydata/
-$ dat share
+$ dat link
-bd3423sdf2342ksdjf238422k3
+dat://bd3423sdf2342ksdjf238422k3
 ```

 You are now publishing that data from your computer and it will be publicly accessible as long as your terminal is open.
 Your friend can get that data like this:

 ```
-$ dat bd3423sdf2342ksdjf238422k3
+$ dat dat://bd3423sdf2342ksdjf238422k3
 ```

 It will start downloading the data into the current location.
 It will also seed that data as long as the terminal is open.
+If you want to share this data with someone else, you'll need to open port 3282 (DATA) on your local network.

+For more information, see the [full project documentation here](http://github.com/datproject/docs#readme).

 ## Overview